whipson/PoKi-Poems-by-Kids/README.md

 Dataset #2: poki-analysis

-Description: Clean, processed version of Children's Poems Corpus ready for analysis.
+Description: Clean, processed version of PoKi ready for analysis.

 Variables:
 id = unique identifier for each poem